f5devcentral/f5-agility-labs-xc/docs/class1/lab5.rst

 manifest into larger problems.
 Synthetic monitors provides you the opportunity to often fix them before they become large-scale issues.

-Task 1:  Configure a synthetic monitor
+Task 1:  Create a synthetic monitor
 ~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Click the "Select Service" drop down menu on the sidebar and select "Observability".